jckhxn/file-uploader/README.md

 2. The file's URL is copied to your clipboard.
 3. A tooltip displays "Copied!" to confirm the action.

+### Previewing Files

+1. Hover over a file to see a **tooltip preview** for images.
+2. Click the **Preview** button to open a modal for a full preview.
+3. The modal supports images, PDFs, and other embeddable file types.
+4. Dismiss the modal by clicking outside it or using the **Close** button.

 ---

 ## Technologies Used